 Venturing down the lazy river is always a great way to float on down with a raft and relax, taking a break from all the waterslides.
 I would have to say the lazy river at Aquatopia Indoor Waterpark is probably the coolest lazy river we’ve seen at any waterpark.

 As you float down, the lazy river gets transformed into an archeological dig site where you’re surrounded by what looks like mountains and rocks and you even float through a cave.

-We visit an indoor waterpark every winter for our son, but we enjoy it to, and since grandma tags along, my husband and I are able to sneak off for a little while to enjoy some adult time and ride some waterslides on our own.
+We visit an indoor waterpark in the Poconos every winter for our son, but we enjoy it too, and since grandma tags along, my husband and I are able to sneak off for a little while to enjoy some adult time and ride some waterslides on our own.

-Aquatopia Indoor Waterpark offers a variety of waterslides that adults and bigger kids will love.
+Aquatopia Indoor Waterpark in the Poconos offers a variety of waterslides that adults and bigger kids will love.
 A water coaster, mat waterslide, plenty of raft and tube rides, and free-falling body slides are just some you can enjoy.

 Grown-ups will also enjoy this indoor and outdoor warm spa with hydrotherapy jets.
 With the swim up bar, you can grab a drink and just sit back, relax and enjoy some adult time.